 Email marketing is powerful because it’s both high-impact and low-cost.
 Many of us have our hands in our email every single day, and what we see is so much different from what we see on our social media feeds.
 Subscribing to an email list means getting some sort of deal or freebie, unlike following a social media account, which only promises that you’ll see more of their posts.
-Newsletters can also be saved for later, filtered into inbox folders or unsubscribed from altogether.
+Newsletters can also be saved for later, filtered into inbox folders, or unsubscribed altogether.
 This heightened level of interaction is also why newsletter signups may be harder to get than, say, Facebook likes.
-The barrier of entry and the stakes are higher, so people are more wary of getting involved.
+The barrier of entry and the stakes are higher, so people are warier about getting involved.

 There is no “right way” to build your email list – what works for the shop next door may be totally wrong for you.
 That said, no matter how you choose to build your email list, always clarify that the individual is subscribing – don’t trick them into it.
 This isn’t just a nicety; it’ll also protect you legally.